Universal Wrestling Federation (Bill Watts): Universal Wrestling Federation (1986–1987)

 In March 1986, MSW "went national" (the goal of the most ambitious regional promotions of this era), re-launching as the Universal Wrestling Federation, and securing a syndication deal airing their two one-hour, weekly TV programs (the lesser show, Power Pro Wrestling debuted in 1984) in major markets across the United States.
 The TV tapings were also taken out of Shreveport and moved on location at various live shows throughout the Mid-South/UWF territory.
 New wrestlers, mostly from World Class Championship Wrestling (WCCW), joined the company, as did former WCCW co-promoter Ken Mantell.

 Despite the UWF's strong early ratings and critical praise, it could not compete nationally with Jim Crockett Promotions (JCP) and the WWF, as both had stronger TV distribution and larger live event, pay-per-view (and, in the WWF's case, merchandise licensing) revenue streams.
 The UWF was further hurt when the oil-based economy of its richest local market—Oklahoma—fell into a severe recession in late 1986.
 This left the blue collar core of the UWF's fanbase with far less disposable income to spend on things like attending wrestling shows.

 Watts sold the UWF to JCP on April 9, 1987, and many of the UWF's top stars were either retained by JCP, or immediately left for the WWF or WCCW.
 Unlike the other NWA-affiliated promotions JCP had bought out in the mid-1980s, the UWF did not immediately end; JCP kept its brand—and its three championships—alive in TV storylines until December 1987, when JCP's NWA-affiliated wrestlers defeated all of the UWF wrestlers in a series of "title vs. title" unification matches, among others.
 Only a few UWF wrestlers were well-received by JCP's fanbase; they included the Fabulous Freebirds, Shane Douglas, Rick Steiner, Eddie Gilbert, and UWF centerpiece "Dr. Death" Steve Williams.
 Most UWF imports were gone from JCP's roster within a year; however, one wrestler would go from UWF midcarder/tag team act, to breakout star in JCP, and the wrestling industry as a whole: Sting.
-(Sting's partner in the UWF tag team the Blade Runners would later become a WWF wrestling legend, too: The Ultimate Warrior.)
+(Sting's partner in the UWF tag team the Blade Runners would later become a WWF wrestling legend, too: Ultimate Warrior.)

 In October 1988, JCP, one of the biggest and late stage casualties of the "going national" war with the WWF, sold its collection of territories and titles to Ted Turner's TBS.
 Turner re-branded JCP "World Championship Wrestling," naming the new company after its TBS TV show.
 Ironically, "Cowboy" Bill Watts ended up running the same business that had swallowed his own: In spring of 1992, WCW hired Watts as its latest Executive Vice President; he held the role less than a year.